Shady Ladies Tours is coming to Boston to let you in on the art museum’s secrets.

-For two years, Shady Ladies has been setting New York ablaze with its tours of the Metropolitan Museum, telling people the fascinating backstories that bring the museum to life—especially stories of women and their struggle for power.
-Now it comes to Boston to show you a whole new side of the MFA!
+For two years, Shady Ladies has been setting New York ablaze with its tours of the Metropolitan Museum, telling people the fascinating backstories that bring the museum to life.
+Now it comes to Boston to show you a whole new side of the MFA—the women’s side!

 On this tour you’ll see ancient Greek women, from goddesses to courtesans, a Roman priestess, and some ancient murderesses as well.
 There is as a bust of Cleopatra (the original femme fatale), plus some fascinating possessions of Marie Antoinette (a woman who reached for the stars and lost her head).
 And from the 18th century onwards, portraits that show women who broke barriers, smashed stereotypes and generally behaved in a way that some thuggish types might describe as “nasty.”

 Shady Ladies tours are different from standard museum tours.
 We focus on the gripping stories that other tours ignore—while also paying due respect to those serious formal questions that make up the history of art.
 Once you’ve toured the MFA with us, you’ll see art—and women’s history—in a whole new light.
 Book your tour today, and learn just how fresh and exciting an art museum can be!

 Bronze bust of Cleopatra by Antico (Pier Iacobo Alari Bonacolsi) ca. 1520 AD